ivnsch/clojushop/README.md

 JSON api, currently supports user authentication, product list and cart.

 Database is easily interchangeable thanks to data provider layer.
-This implementation uses MongoDB.
+Currently MongoDB is used.

 Stripe will be used as payment system.
 Integration is in progress.